CIDS-484-Spring-2024/ChatCat-GPT/README.md

 I am going to attempt a LLM/NN "Large Language Model" which was suggested in a peer review from milestone 1.

-Here are a couple of links I will be using to learn about LLM using PyTorch Lightning.
+I will be using to learn about LLM using PyTorch Lightning.

+Tons of code high level code is introduced and explained in the below links.

 https://lightning.ai/pages/community/tutorial/how-to-build-a-chatbot-using-open-source-llms-like-llama-2-and-falcon/